swina/mg-hide-shop-categories-for-woocommerce/README.md

 Updating of the hide/show status of the category is performed thru standard WP Ajax functions.
 Wait until the animated indicator disappear in order to hide/show another category.

 ## Premium Version?
-Custom Tags And Fields for Woocommerce is completely free.
+Hide Shop Categories for Woocommerce is completely free.

 ## Support
 For any issue please submit here: